TDS, The “Sciency” Definition:

 Low TDS vs High TDS

-When it comes to measuring TDS of drinking water it is important to ensure your meter is reading at an acceptable level.
-A high TDS level means there is an increased amount of total dissolved solids, which can affect the taste and odor of water.
-A low TDS level means there are fewer dissolved solids and your water is made up of mostly pure water molecules, leaving a much better tasting water.
+A high TDS level means there is an increased amount of total dissolved solids, which can affect the taste and appearance of water.
+A low TDS level means there are fewer dissolved solids and your water is made up of mostly pure water molecules, leaving the purest tasting water.